CarGurus Header

 What is the Maserati Grecale?

-The Maserati Grecale is a large family SUV that’s built at the company’s Cassino plant in Italy, and majors on style and performance to set itself apart from the competition.
+The Maserati Grecale is a large family SUV that is built at the company’s Cassino plant in Italy.
+It majors on style and performance to set itself apart from more conventional premium rivals.

-At 4.85 metre long, the Grecale roughly splits the difference in size between the Porsche Macan and Porsche Cayenne, and sits below the bigger Maserati Levante in the Italian manufacturer’s SUV line-up.
+At 4.85 metres long, the Grecale roughly splits the difference in size between the Porsche Macan and Porsche Cayenne.
+It sits below the larger – and now discontinued – Maserati Levante in the Italian manufacturer’s SUV lineup.

 Vicky Parrott